 4. New Credit – 10%

-You never want to open too many new accounts within a short amount of time.
-According to myfico.com, “Research shows that opening several credit accounts in a short period of time represents a greater risk – especially for people who don’t have a long credit history.”
+You generally don’t want to open too many new accounts within a short amount of time.
+According to FICO, “Research shows that opening several credit accounts in a short period of time represents a greater risk – especially for people who don’t have a long credit history.”

 The Road to Recovery: How to Boost Your Score

-By boosting your score you’ll receive lower interest rates and increase your chances of approval for all types of loans and credit decisions.
+By boosting your credit score, you’ll receive lower interest rates and increase your chances of approval for all types of loans and credit.

-Your credit report information is updated frequently, so when you begin making positive changes it won’t take very long to notice improvements if you’re consistent.
-Other than paying down your credit card debt, there are other actions you can take.
+Your credit report information is updated frequently, usually monthly, so when you begin making positive changes, it won’t take very long to notice improvements if you’re consistent.
+Other than paying down your credit card debt, you can:

 - Consistently pay bills on time every month.

 - Do not max out, or even coming close to maxing out, credit cards or other revolving credit accounts.